braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/customizing_feed.md

 # Customizing the default Content Card feed

-> Content Cards are interactive, visually appealing elements that can be used to deliver personalized and engaging content to users.
-A Content Card feed is the sequence of Content Cards in your mobile or web applications.
+> A Content Card feed is the sequence of Content Cards in your mobile or web applications.
 This article covers configuring when the feed is refreshed, the order of the cards, managing multiple feeds, and "empty feed" error messages.

 ## Refreshing the feed